alipali737/pen-test-docs/Web/Insecure Direct Object References.md

 IDOR primarily exists due to the lack of sufficient access control on the back-end.
 The direct object references are just the attack vector, the issue is the access control.
 Access control systems are not easy to implement and are often therefore not done, leaving a major vulnerability in the system.

 ## Encoding & Hashing
+Sometimes  references are encoded or hashed, if we can break/decode these we can see if they are susceptible to IDOR.
+There may be cases we can look through the client-side javascript to identify how the reference is being hashed/encoded and then we can create our own versions.